damiisdandy/zero-to-billion-go/README.md

 ## Converts numbers from zero to one quadrillion

-Used the project to get familiar with Go
+Used this project to get familiar with Go